rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup-Instructions.md

     ![ssh screenshot](ssh-success.png "SSH Connection Screenshot")

+* If you see a message similar to the screenshot, congratulations!
+You have successfully installed Virtual Box and Vagrant.
+You now know how to create a virtual machine and connect to it.
+* Take a screenshot of your own command prompt and copy it into your submission Word document.
 * Connecting to a machine with SSH is commonly called an SSH session.
 You close your session when you disconnect.
-* Take a screenshot of your own command prompt and copy it into a Word document.

 ### Step 7: Suspend, Resume, and Destroy